Creature Emerging From a Mouth

 Day's Knob Site (33GU218)

-This motif is one of the most important and frequently appearing of several components of Primal Imagery that, in 2003, this author quickly identified in the Figure Stones, along with creatures emerging from the belly or (egg/birth-like) from the posterior, and one creature (typically a bird) atop the head of another.
+This motif is one of the most frequently appearing of several components of Primal Imagery that, in 2003, this author quickly identified in the Figure Stones, along with creatures emerging from the belly or (egg/birth-like) from the posterior, and one creature (typically a bird) atop the head of another.
 It seems possibly a theme of rebirth or regeneration.
 After seeing it repeatedly at 33GU218, this author was pleasantly surprised to find that the theme had earlier been recognized in Germany (notably by Dr. Elisabeth Neumann-Gundrum) in megaliths, and called "Atemgeburt", literally "breath birth".

 Below, a few of many from 33GU218: